tomhadfield95/STRIFE/README.md

 python STRIFE.py -f example/1q8t_frag.sdf -s example/1q8t_frag_smiles.smi -p example/1q8t_protein.pdb -z example/hotspotsOut/out.zip -o example/STRIFE_1q8t
 ```

+# Fragment filtering

+Users may optionally add a processing step where STRIFE checks that the starting fragment is fully contained within an apolar hotspot region - if a fragmet is not contained within a hotspot region this may be an indication that the fragment is not a suitable candidate for elaboration.

+To add this checking step, use the `--check_frags_apolar` flag when running `python STRIFE.py <args>` in the command line.

 # Using PyMol

 We found that installing PyMol into the STRIFE directory seemed to cause issues.
 Others might not find this to be the case but for simplicity we provide a second Conda environment, called `pymol_env` which just contains the packages necessary to run the open source version of PyMol.
 The environment can be installed as follows: